First Battle of Cambrai

 The Battle of Cambrai was the first large-scale tank attack of the war.
 British forces succeeded in breaking through German lines.
 The UK troops were unable to take advantage of their breakthrough,however, and the Germans counter-attacked.

-The First Battle of Cambrai began as British attack on the town of Cambrai and a nearby ridge called Bourlon Ridge.
-It was an important supply point on the Hindenburg line and the British believed if captured would endanger the German lines.
-The British decided to make the first large scale use of tanks in the battle.
+The First Battle of Cambrai commenced with a British assault on the town of Cambrai and its adjacent ridge, Bourlon Ridge.
+Bourlon Ridge served as a crucial supply point on the Hindenburg line, and the British anticipated that its capture would compromise the German defensive positions.
+Consequently, they opted to employ tanks for the first time on a large scale during the battle.

-On November 30th the Germans began a counter offensive.
-At first the Germans made a rapid advance, but soon the British were putting up a strong defense.
-Despite their defensive efforts the Germans made steady progress and finally the British were forced to withdraw from much of the territory that they had captured during the offensive.
+On November 30th, the Germans launched a counteroffensive.
+Initially, the Germans made a rapid advance, but the British swiftly established a robust defense.
+Despite their defensive efforts, the Germans made steady progress and compelled the British to withdraw from a significant portion of the territory they had captured during the offensive.